heyitsjames/natgeo-downloader/README.md

 #NatGeo Downloader#

-* Downloads the National Geographic Picture of the Day and sets it to your Destop
+* Downloads the National Geographic Picture of the Day and sets it to your Desktop
 * Also included is a Standalone Mac App, located in standalone/dist/downloader.app

 #Dependencies#